Miklós Horthy: Seeking redress for the Treaty of Trianon

+Hungarian historian Ádám Magda wrote in her study Versailles System and Central Europe (2006): "Today we know that the bane of Central Europe was the Little Entente, military alliance of Czechoslovakia, Romania and the Kingdom of Serbs, Croats and Slovenes (later Yugoslavia), created in 1921 not for Central Europe's cooperation nor to fight German expansion, but in a wrongly perceived notion that a completely powerless Hungary must be kept down".

 The first decade of Horthy's reign was primarily consumed by stabilizing the Hungarian economy and political system.
 Horthy's chief partner in these efforts was his prime minister István Bethlen.
 It was commonly known that Horthy was an Anglophile, and British political and economic support played a significant role in the stabilization and consolidation of the early Horthy era in the Kingdom of Hungary.

 Bethlen sought to stabilize the economy while building alliances with weaker nations that could advance Hungary's cause.
 That cause was, primarily, reversing the losses of the Treaty of Trianon.
 The humiliations of the Trianon treaty continued to occupy a central place in Hungarian foreign policy and the popular imagination.
 The indignant anti-Trianon slogan "Nem, nem soha!" ("No, no never!") became a ubiquitous motto of Hungarian outrage.
 When in 1927 the British newspaper magnate Lord Rothermere denounced the partitions ratified at Trianon in the pages of his Daily Mail, an official letter of gratitude was eagerly signed by 1.2 million Hungarians.